 - There is no such thing as free healthcare.
 Wouldn’t it be great if you could get BOGOs at your clinic?.

-- This year’s insurance premiums are based on last year’s claims (Health Insurance 101).
+- This year’s insurance premiums are mostly based on last year’s claims

-- More than half of Americans (57 percent) have less than $1,000 in their savings accounts according to a 2017 GOBankingRates survey.
-At least you don’t have to feel alone.
+- More than half of Americans (57%) have less than $1,000 in their savings accounts according to a 2017 GOBankingRates survey.
+Don’t have to feel alone!

 Those four statements were running through my head as I read an article on making the most of a high deductible health plan.
 The article at first glance made some sense.
 The main premise was that if you are facing a surgery or similar healthcare situation that will bring about significant medical bills after you’ve hit your deductible, then why not pile on the medical services during that same year.
 After all, once you’ve reached your deductible, the rest of the year you get free healthcare, right?
 Well, not so fast.